RoelofBerg/limeregpkg/readme.txt

 git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all git push --tag
+Test and tag the release
+git tag -s -a debian/1.x.0-1 -m "Release 1.x.0-1" git push --all git push --tag
 Then git-upload all branches, then send an email to the debian-science list.

 As long as we're still in Launchpad: